-- (13) "Information Return" and "Statement".
+- (13) Inconsequential Error or Omission.
+No further guidance is in the proposed regulations as to what constitutes an inconsequential error or omission, but the Instructions to Form 8971 give further guidance as to inconsequential errors or omissions that would qualify for the reasonable cause exception from penalties.
+Errors on Form 8971 "that are never inconsequential are those related to a TIN, a beneficiary's surname, and the value of the asset the beneficiary is receiving from the estate." (emphasis included in original).
+Errors on a Schedule A "that are never inconsequential are those related to (a) the value of the asset the beneficiary is receiving from the estate, and (b) a significant item in a beneficiary's address." (emphasis in original). - (14) "Information Return" and "Statement".
 The proposed regulations use the terms "Information Return" and "Statement" throughout the regulations.
 "Information Return" is defined as Form 8971 and "Statement" is defined as Schedule A (or any successor form issued by the IRS).
 Prop.
-Reg. §1.6035-1(g))(2)-(3). - (14) No New Process for Beneficiaries to Contest Estate Tax Values.
+Reg. §1.6035-1(g))(2)-(3). - (15) No New Process for Beneficiaries to Contest Estate Tax Values.
 This basis consistency limitation can lead to unfair results because the beneficiary may have had no input in the values reported on an estate tax return or in audit negotiations.
 In an audit, the executor may have "traded off" on the valuation of various assets.
 With this provision, the executor will have to consider the effect of audit negotiations on the basis of assets received by the various individual beneficiaries.
 Furthermore, the executor will have to consider the values that are reported on the Form 706 with respect to the impact upon beneficiaries for basis purposes.
 Some planners have questioned whether Wills should be revised to more protection to the executor with respect to the valuation of assets on the Form 706 and the negotiation of values in the estate tax audit.